-- 1. Inspect and clean (or replace) the pre-cleaner and air filter.

-- 2. Clean the air box.

-- 3. Drain the sediment tube.
+- Inspect and clean (or replace) the pre-cleaner and air filter.
+See page 85. - 2.
+Clean the air box. - 3.
+Drain the sediment tube. - 4.
+Clean or replace the breather filter.
+See page 86.

-Cleaning and Storage Storage Tips Fluid Levels
+Cleaning and Storage Storage Tips

+Fluid Levels

-Inspect the following fluid levels.
-Change fluids as recommended in the Periodic Maintenance Chart beginning on page 70.
+Inspect the fluid levels.
+Add or change fluids as recommended in the Periodic Maintenance Chart beginning on page 62.

 - Demand drive unit (front gearcase)

 - ADC fluid (ADC models) (change every two years)

-- Rear gearcase
+- Rear gearcase (if equipped)

 - Transmission

 - Brake fluid (change every two years and any time the fluid looks dark or contaminated)

-- Coolant (test strength)
+- Coolant (test strength/fill)